Aydin-ab/ray-aydin/doc/source/ray-core/internals/metric-exporter.rst

 When metrics are received, the `Export()` method processes them in the following structure:

-- **Resource Metrics**: Top-level container for metrics from a specific resource (e.g., a raylet process)
+- **Resource Metrics**: Top-level container for metrics from a specific resource (for example, a raylet process)
 - **Scope Metrics**: Groups metrics by instrumentation scope
 - **Metrics**: Individual metric data points